JVK2000/TSBK07-helicopter-simulator/lab3/question-lab3.md

 **What special considerations are needed when rendering a skybox?**

 * No Z-buffering.
-* Skybox should have the same rotation as the world, but it should not moving.
+* Skybox should have the same rotation as the world, but it should not move.

 </br>

-**What is the problem with the “labskybox" object used in the lab?
+**What is the problem with the “skybox" object used in the lab?
 (The problem doesn't have to be corrected.)**

 The clouds is not aligned in the corners.